kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Their business has now evolved into procuring babies for porn and infiltrating the Spanish school system.
 - They are 100% protected by Spanish authorities who prefer to wait for complainants to be murdered than do anything to protect the children these monsters have constant access to.
 - Bold and confident, they even AI'ed their faces together, mixing the conservatory receptionist Gloria's face in too.
-- They then tormented me endlessly with a fake AI-auto-posting account with this photo as a profile, the vile misandry spouted from it was managed, I believe, by the Hazel and Sandra Smith.
+- They then tormented me endlessly with a fake AI-auto-posting account with this photo as a profile; the vile misandry spouted from it was managed, I believe, by Hazel and Sandra Smith.
 I'll remember the account name shortly.

 ![Trumpet teacher and Gloria receptionist](../../content/images/fake-accounts/ai-mix-of-trumpet-teachers-and-gloria.png)